Vaishnavi23-V/aws-cdk-project/Internal_doc/README.md

 # Host a web app in AWS with custom domain

+# Prerequisite

-1. Register a custom domain in route53 console.
+1. Register a custom domain in route53 console manually.

+# Steps with cdk

 2. Give npm run build in the frontend folder, dist folder gets generated which is the thing u need to deploy
 3. Create a s3 bucket with the custom domain name and make it public , enable static web hosting.
 4. Create another bucket with subdomain, with static web hosting enabled.